get-fabric/fulfillment-integration-tests/README.md

 If a test run failed, look for the `traceId` of the integration test runner (see [this run](https://github.com/get-fabric/insert-totes/runs/5786078519?check_suite_focus=true#step:14:19) for an example)
 Once you have your traceId you can use it in [LogDNA](c4c0974e-0d75-4ba8-9d69-25d42b13f22f) for further research Notice that also successfull runs will have traceId

+## Adding New Integration Environments
+1. Follow the guide in [integration-environment](https://github.com/get-fabric/integration-environment) in order to create a new vcluster.
+Make sure you are naming the cluster correctly (i.e if there's a integration-tests-1 then you should add integration-tests-2)

+2. Define a self hosted GitHub runner that will run only on this vcluster